microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityTiIndicator.md

 # New-MgSecurityTiIndicator

 ## SYNOPSIS
-Create a new tiIndicator object.
+Create new navigation property to tiIndicators for security

 ## SYNTAX